|Origins||Annexed in 1889|

 In the very early 1980s the steel mills completely closed down and Pullman Car Factory closed its doors which caused an alarmingly high level of unemployment in Burnside.

-Burnside started as a working class community then transitioned into a middle class community, now in the 1980s it became a lower income class community that became invaded by violent African American street gangs from other neighborhoods, the rest of the white population left in the early 1980s as the gangs moved in.
-Black Disciples, Gangster Disciples, Black P Stones, Vice Lords and Four Corner Hustlers conquered territory in the neighborhood starting in the early 1980s.
+Burnside started as a working-class community then transitioned into a middle-class community, now in the 1980s it became a lower income class income community.
+The rest of the white population left in the early 1980s making this an all-black community.

 Burnside has since been the scene of high murder rates and extreme violence even though the neighborhood has retained a population of only 3,500 or less over the years.
 At many times Burnside rated as the most violent neighborhood in Chicago and the most dangerous place to live despite having less urban decay then other neighborhoods nearby.
 Burnside is not heavily blighted but there are still several vacant homes.